Unidata/netcdf-c/docs/filters.md

    then that compound type is variable-sized.
 4. All other types are fixed-size.

+## A Warning on Backward Compatibility {#filters_compatibility}

+The API defined in this document should accurately reflect the current state of filters in the netCDF-c library.
+Be aware that there was a short period in which the filter code was undergoing some revision and extension.
+Those extensions have largely been reverted.
+Unfortunately, some users may experience some compilation problems for previously working code because of these reversions.
+In that case, please revise your code to adhere to this document.
+Apologies are extended for any inconvenience.

+A user may encounter an incompatibility if any of the following appears in user code.

+* The function *\_nc\_inq\_var\_filter* was returning the error value NC\_ENOFILTER  if a variable had no associated filters.
+  It has been reverted to the previous case where it returns NC\_NOERR and the returned filter id was set to zero if the variable had no filters.
+* The function *nc\_inq\_var\_filterids* was renamed to *nc\_inq\_var\_filter\_ids*.
+* Some auxilliary functions for parsing textual filter specifications have been moved to the file *netcdf\_aux.h*.
+See [Appendix A](#filters_appendixa).
+* All of the "filterx" functions have been removed.
+This is unlikely to cause problems because they had limited visibility.

+For additional information, see [Appendix B](#filters_appendixb).

 ## Enabling A HDF5 Compression Filter {#filters_enable}

 HDF5 supports dynamic loading of compression filters using the